IT'S TIME FOR A FULL-DAY KINDERGARTEN OPTION FOR ALL UTAH FAMILIES

-Full-day kindergarten must be part of Utah's baseline education budget, funded in the same way that every other grade is funded, and reliably supported with state education dollars every year.
+Optional full-day kindergarten must be part of Utah's baseline education budget, funded in the same way that every other grade is funded, and reliably supported with state education dollars every year.

-The current estimated cost of getting to 100% access to FDK for all Utah families is only about $35 million!
+The current estimated cost of getting to 100% access to optional FDK for all Utah families is only about $35 million!
 We are so incredibly close to ensuring equitable access.

 Because not every district or charter school would be able to fully expand their programs right away, this cost should be phased into the state education budget over the next two to three years.
 Many schools need time to create additional classroom space, purchase more classroom materials, hire additional staff and appropriately develop their curriculum for additional instruction hours.